LeyandraB/2024-mini/Report.md

 ```python
 DB_url = "https://miniproject-7042f-default-rtdb.firebaseio.com/"
 ```
 Then adding this code into the write_json function which stores the JSON data directly into a file.
-Then uses the urequests module to send the data to the database and if it worked should print out the data sent.
+Then uses the urequests module to send the data to the database, and if it worked prints out the data sent.
 ```python
 jason = json.dumps(data)